Julia-Park/contacts_manager/README.md

 - Allow for creation of tags ("marketing", "sales", "engineering")
 - Allow for selection of a tag to attach at contact creation
 - Allow for displaying of all contacts for a given tag

+**Styling**
+- Header banner
+- Some animations for transitions
+- Footer